hjmschoonvelde/ess_qta_2025/README.md

  - **Lecture**: What is quantitative text analysis?
 What will you learn in this course?
 Developing a corpus.

 -  **Lab**: Working in RStudio.
-Working with libraries in R. Working with Quarto / RMarkdown.
+Working with packages in R. Working with Quarto / RMarkdown.

 - **Readings**